taosdata/grafanaplugin/dashboards/TDinsight.md

 ## Upgrade

-Re install with `TDinsight.sh` will upgrade Grafana plugin and TDinsight dashboard.
+Reinstall with `TDinsight.sh` will upgrade Grafana plugin and TDinsight dashboard.

 In other cases, users should install new TDengine data source plugin, then remove and install new TDinsight dashboard.